 • Cut mushrooms at base, sauté and eat (refrigerate fresh mushrooms in paper bags.)

-• As soon as you pick the last mushroom clean off all debris from block and place it back in the fruiting chamber.
+• As soon as you pick the last mushroom clean off all debris from block and let rest for at least 10 days.

 Place logs in a shaded area and keep moist.
 Elevating the logs from the surface, creating stacks, or leaning against each other for support is best.
 Frequent and normal rainfall should keep them moist, but periodic soakings may be required during dry spells.
 If the logs receive no rainfall for two weeks, we recommend soaking them overnight in a tub or bucket of water.